I earned my PhD from UPenn, where I was a member of the Network Dynamics Group

-My research sits at the intersection of physics, computer science, and the social sciences.
+sits at the intersection of the social sciences, physics, and computer science.
 I am interested in how individual actions give rise to collective phenomena in large populations.
 Applications include the complex interplay of social forces that produce collective intelligence

 , group problem-solving